input-output-hk/mithril/docs/root/mithril/mithril-network/client.md

 # Mithril client node

-Welcome to the Mithril client node guide.

-## Introduction

 :::info

 The Mithril client node is used to list, show or verify artifacts certified by Mithril certificates: